-Developing a survey and ensuring you have a valid response that you can base your business decisions on requires quite a bit of expertise.
-First, you have to ensure that your questions are asked in a manner that doesn’t bias the response.
+Developing a survey and ensuring you have a valid response on which you can base your business decisions requires quite a bit of expertise.
+First, you have to ensure that your questions are asked in a manner that doesn't bias the response.
 Second, you have to ensure that you survey enough people to get a statistically valid result.

 If you're reading this via RSS or email, click through to the site to use the tool:

 Sampling is a process of selecting a subset of individuals from a larger population in order to make inferences about the characteristics of the whole population.
 It is often used in research studies and polls to gather data and make predictions about a population.

 Several different methods of sampling can be used, including:

 - Simple random sampling: This involves selecting a sample from the population using a random method, such as randomly selecting names from a list or using a random number generator.
 This ensures that every member of the population has an equal chance of being selected for the sample.

 - Stratified sampling involves dividing the population into subgroups (strata) based on certain characteristics and then selecting a random sample from each stratum.
 This ensures that the sample is representative of the different subgroups within the population.